waelhammoudeh/overpass-4-slackware/Extract_and_Planet_Change_Files/OP_FROM_PLANET.md

 to setup your overpass database using your region aligned OSM data file with planet daily update.
 Come back here to continue for updating your database.

-We initialize a new overpass database using your OSM data file mentioned above, to do that, stop running dispatcher, clear current "database" and "getdiff" directories from their contents - directories stay.
+Initialize a new overpass database using your planet aligned OSM data file mentioned above, to do that, stop running dispatcher, clear current "database" and "getdiff" directories from their contents - directories stay.
 This is done with:

 ```
  $ op_ctl.sh stop